Healthdirect Free Australian health advice you can count on.

 What is G6PD deficiency?

-G6PD deficiency is a lifelong genetic disorder that causes red blood cells to break down when exposed to certain foods, medicines or chemicals (triggers).
-People with G6PD deficiency — who are almost always male — are normally healthy but must avoid these triggers.
+G6PD deficiency is a lifelong genetic disorder that causes your red blood cells to break down if you are exposed to certain foods, medicines or chemicals (triggers).
+People with G6PD deficiency are normally healthy but must avoid these triggers.
+Most people with G6PD deficiency are male.

 The breakdown of red blood cells, called 'haemolysis', can lead to anaemia (lack of red blood cells) and jaundice (the yellowing of skin and eyes).

-Certain triggers can cause red blood cells to be destroyed faster than they can be replaced.
-In this case, a person with G6PD deficiency can develop acute haemolytic anaemia (AHA), which can be life-threatening, especially in children.
+Certain triggers can cause your red blood cells to be destroyed faster than they can be replaced, known as acute haemolytic anaemia (AHA), which can be life-threatening.

 Triggers can include: